gkarg/ssl-book/README.md

 `git -c http.sslVerify=false clone https://example.com/path/to/git`

+Similarly, you can use this during git push, as in `git -c http.sslVerify=false push`.

 A much more convinient way is to disable that option globally, e.g.:

 `git config --global http.sslVerify false`